sourcegraph/sourcegraph-public-snapshot/doc/admin/executors/executors_troubleshooting.md

 # use an identity-aware proxy tunnel with --tunnel-through-iap
 gcloud compute ssh ${INSTANCE_NAME}
 ```

+Alternatively, you may navigate to the compute instance in the GCP web console, where you will be able to connect with SSH in-browser.

 ### AWS
 In order to connect to an EC2 instance using SSH, you must have [specified a key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) when the instance was launched.
 If you have not done so, you can connect to your instance through the web console instead.